ROCm/aomp/bin/README.md

 The first time you do this, It could take a long time to clone the repositories.
 Subsequent calls will pull the latest updates so you can run clone_aomp.sh anytime to be sure you are on the latest development sources.

-WARING: The script clone_aomp.sh does not pull updates for the aomp repository.
+WANRING: The script clone_aomp.sh does not pull updates for the aomp repository.
 You must pull aomp repository manually.
+So please run "clone_aomp.sh" and "cd $HOME/git/aomp/aomp; git pull" frequently to stay current with aomp development.

-To build aomp, you MUST have the Nvidia CUDA SDK version 8 or greater installed because AOMP can build applications for NVIDIA GPUs.
-We have not done testing for CUDA version 10.
-The current default list of Nvidia subarchs is "30,35,50,60,70".
-For example, the default list will support application builds with --offload-arch=sm_30 and --offload-arch=sm_60 etc.  This list can be changed with the NVPTXGPUS environment variable.
+The Nvidia CUDA SDK is NOT required for a package install of AOMP.
+However, to build AOMP from source, you MUST have the Nvidia CUDA SDK version 10 installed because AOMP may be used to build applications for NVIDIA GPUs.
+The current default build list of Nvidia subarchs is "30,35,50,60,61,70".
+For example, the default list will support application builds with --offload-arch=sm_30 and --offload-arch=sm_60 etc.  This build list can be changed with the NVPTXGPUS environment variable.
+Set this before running build_aomp.sh.

-After you have all the source repositories and you have cuda and all the dependencies installed, run this script to build aomp.
+After you have all the source repositories and you have CUDA and all the dependencies installed, run this script to build aomp.
 ```
-   unset LD_LIBRARY_PATH
    ./build_aomp.sh
 ```
-All dynamic runtime libraries that are built by a component of AOMP and then are referenced by another AOMP component will resolve the the absolute location within the AOMP installation.
-These include libraries that may have been installed by ROCm.
-Because some installations of ROCm cause the default environment to set LD_LIBRARY_PATH, you should unset this before building aomp so as not to pickup ROCm components that may not have been tested with AOMP.
-In other words, with the exception of the cuda toolkit, AOMP does not require installation of ROCm.
+Through extensive use of RPATH, all dynamic runtime libraries that are built by any component of AOMP and then are referenced by another AOMP component will resolve the absolute location within the AOMP installation.
+This strategy significantly simplifies the AOMP test matrix.
+Libraries that may have been installed by a previous ROCm installation including roct and rocr, will not be used by AOMP.

-The default build directory for each component is $HOME/git/aomp/build/<component>.

-Use build_aomp.sh script if you are confident it will will build without failure.
-Otherwise, run these  scripts in the folowing order:
+Developers may update a component and then run these  scripts in the folowing order:

 ```
    ./build_roct.sh